girls-whocode/eb3/README.md

 * logviewer - automagically colors and displays log files
 * systeminfo - quick way of finding system information
 * systemfetch - a more detailed way of finding system information
-* userlist - An advanced userlist on the system
+* userlist - An advanced user list on the system
 * weather - A quick weather forecast for your terminal and prompt
+* prettytable - Turn arrays into a table
+* full 256 color support with names
+* easy menu system
+* add a spinner to commands with start and stop
+* Many text and array functions
 * plus much, much more!

 ## What is this?